Celebrities like Jimmy Buffett, Hugh Jackman, Khloe Kardashian, Bob Marley, Teddi Mellencamp Arroyave and Terry Bradshaw have all battled skin cancer.

 Award-winning weather anchor Sam Champion was diagnosed with his first skin cancer while still in his 20s, an experience he blames on his younger years of tanning.
 Since then, he’s had multiple surgeries to remove suspicious moles and one confirmed basal cell carcinoma.
-Champion underwent his latest surgery live-on-the-air in an effort to educate people about the consequences of unprotected sun exposure.
+Champion underwent surgery live-on-the-air in an effort to educate people about the consequences of unprotected sun exposure.

 Since his skin cancer scare, he has consistently urged viewers to slather on sunscreen and get their skin checked.
 He’s even hosted the Skin Cancer Foundation’s annual gala more than once!

 While covering the 2008 election, the popular journalist made headlines when he appeared on the air with a black eye and bandage.
 Cooper warned viewers before the broadcast that he had a minor procedure to remove a skin cancer that luckily hadn’t spread.

 Several years ago, the American actress caused concern among fans when she was spotted with a black eye.
 She later revealed that this was the result of a skin cancer removal procedure.

 Perhaps best known for his portrayal of Wolverine in the X-Men movies, the Australian actor publicly shared his skin cancer struggles with fans.
 Jackman has had several skin cancers removed in recent years and regularly takes to social media to remind his fans of the importance of sun protection and regular skin exams.